jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

  - photographs cant be easily represented as equations

 - So unless the image you are displaying is a photograph always ask for pdfs - else take scaled retina images

+### Add art to project

+- Drag art assets into catalog
+- Show how to use pdf
+ - Preserve Vector Data
+ - Scales > Single Scale

 ## Your first onboarding screen